Omnichannel Data in eCommerce

 “How are sales this month?”
-Seems like a straightforward, simple-to-answer question, especially with so much data and tools right at our fingertips.
-If you are an omnichannel retailer, which most are, this question probably takes some time to answer.
+This seems like a straightforward, simple-to-answer question, especially with so much data and so many tools at our fingertips.
+However, if you are an omnichannel retailer, this question probably takes some time to answer.

 What does omnichannel mean?

 Being an omnichannel retailer means you sell your product or service across multiple sales channels.
-For example, you might have an online site that you sell direct to consumers, and via Amazon or other marketplaces.
-Some brands also have their own branded stores and sell through other big box stores.
-The advancements in technology and an easy user experience across platforms has made it easy for companies to set up multiple storefronts and many are using at least 2 sales channels today.
+For example, you might have a DTC eCommerce site, and you may also sell via Amazon or other marketplaces.
+Some eCommerce brands also have their own brick-and-mortar stores.
+The advancements in technology and an easy user experience across platforms has made it easy for companies to set up multiple storefronts, and many are using at least two sales channels today.

 How to measure omnichannel sales

-Why having an omnichannel sales view is important?
+Why is having an omnichannel sales view so important?

-An omnichannel sales view is important to enable better decision making for both day to day management and long term strategies.
-Looking at each platform in a vaccum or silo can cause companies to miss important trends or make decisions that may not be the best for the overall company.
+An omnichannel sales view is important to enable better decision-making for both day to day management and long term strategies.
+Looking at each platform in a vacuum or silo can cause companies to miss important trends or make decisions that may not be the best for the overall company.

 Example 1: Marketing Impact

-Let’s face it, consumers don’t do what we want them to.
-Even in the digital world of trackability, accountability and pixels upon pixels, the directly measurable impact of marketing activities are never the entire story.
-Running ads on facebook, for example, might lead a consumer to look up your product on Amazon.
+Let’s face it: consumers don’t do what we want them to.
+Even in the digital world of tracking, accountability and pixels upon pixels, the directly measurable impact of marketing activities are never the entire story.
+Running ads on Facebook, for example, might lead a consumer to look up your product on Amazon.
 Because these platforms are separate, it would be difficult to make a connection.
 Having all data connected in a data warehouse makes it easier to see connections across platforms and channels.